 In addition to improved vision, modern cataract surgery allows many patients to become less dependent on glasses or contact lenses.
-Patients may choose to have a specialized or premium IOL implanted at the time of their surgery.
-The two types of premium lenses currently available are multifocal IOLs and toric IOLs.
-Multifocal IOLs nearly eliminate the need for glasses after surgery, even for reading.
-Toric IOLs are used to correct astigmatism.
-For many patients, toric IOLs lessen dependence on glasses for distance vision after surgery.
-Eye Surgeons of Indiana specializes in using premium IOLs to maximize visual improvement after cataract surgery.
+Patients may choose to have laser assisted cataract surgery or a specialized IOL implanted at the time of their surgery.
+Eye Surgeons of Indiana specializes in helping you make the right decision to maximize visual improvement after cataract surgery.

 Advanced surgical techniques used at Eye Surgeons of Indiana allow a fast, pain-free experience for most patients.
 An intravenous (IV) sedative is given for comfort throughout the procedure.
 In most cases, eye drops are the only form of anesthesia necessary.
 A board-certified anesthesiologist is present at every case.
 Most surgeries take only 10-15 minutes, although patients typically are at Surgical Care Center for approximately 2 hours the day of surgery.

 A rapid recovery of vision is expected in most patients once our skilled cataract surgeons successfully perform the procedure.
 Driving is restricted until the first post-operative office visit is completed, which typically occurs the day after surgery.
 Strenuous activities are not recommended the day of the procedure.
 However, most regular daily activities, including reading, exercise, and work-related activities, are OK beginning the day after surgery.
 In most cases, prescription eye drops are used for about a month after surgery.